jpswade/jpswade.github.io/_posts/2012-09-03-how-we-built-loggerheads-community-information.md

 The reasoning behind using Drupal was that it was seen as enterprise level and the eventual governance of this website was set to require something a bit more robust than WordPress.
 There was also scope for a forum, which we found there was not much demand for.

-However, if I was to do the project again, I would not hesitate to use Wordpress as it&#8217;s certainly proved its robustness over the years and it would be well within the scope of the eventual governance which turned out to be no more than 3 users.
+However, if I was to do the project again, I would not hesitate to use Wordpress as it's certainly proved its robustness over the years and it would be well within the scope of the eventual governance which turned out to be no more than 3 users.